appleseedproj/appleseed/_documentation/readme.txt

 Upgrade Instructions

-(This can be a little tricky, and these steps only work for upgrading from 0.7.5)
+(This can be a little tricky, and these steps only work for upgrading from 0.7.6)

 1. Make a backup of your web directory and db tables!
 2. Untar the release into your web directory, overwriting existing files
-3. Move photos/ to _legacy/storage/photos/
-4. Create the file configurations/local/local.conf with your site settings in this format:
+3. Create the file configurations/local/local.conf with your site settings in this format:

 inherit="default"
 enabled="true"